What is the easiest way to convert watts to decibels?

 Here is a question, which I quote exactly, from an Audio Masterclass website visitor...

 On the surface it seems like the kind of thing that could easily be looked up on Google.
-You might find an answer similar to this (once again an exact quote)...
+Google, not so long ago, used to offer this as its top result...

 Oh dear.
 This is far from correct.
 It gives the impression that it is possible to convert from watts to decibels, but it isn't.

 You can't measure the absolute quantity of anything in decibels - watts, volts or digital signal levels.
 A measurement in decibels is always a ratio between one level and another.
 So you can say that one signal or sound is 10 dB higher in level than another, but you can't say that a signal or sound has a level of 10 dB, or any other number of decibels.

 What you can do however is give a measurement in decibels compared to a standard reference level.
 We commonly use a standard reference level of 1 picowatt (a millionth of a millionth of a watt) per square meter and call this 0 decibels sound pressure level, or 0 dB SPL.

 (Note for the pernickety... sound pressure is measured in pascals, where one pascal = one newton per square meter.
 0 dB SPL is 20 µPa, which clearly is a measurement of sound pressure.
 (0 dB SPL, by the way, is commonly taken as the lowest sound level that is audible to the human ear.)
 This corresponds to 1 pW/m2, which is a measure of sound intensity.
 It is possible to speak of SIL or sound intensity level, but it isn't common.)

 If your PA system achieves a level of 100 dB SPL, then the level is 100 dB louder than 0 dB SPL.

 Although all of the above is interesting, I suspect that it doesn't answer the real question - the one we would all like to know the answer to.
 And that is...

 "How can I convert my amplifier's power rating to dB SPL?"